 Virtual Private Server (VPS):

 A virtual private server can provide each user to customize their hosting environment as needed, while sharing the same physical resources as other users.
 Often this means that users can pay for extra resources like CPU as needed, when they have more traffic.
+This is a good option for blogs with a lot of visitors (roughly > 25,000 per month), especially if they may be more seasonal.

 Price: Roughly $15 – $50 / month, depending on the amount of disk space needed.